DanielBBZ/Arvato_customer_segmentation_mail-target/README.md

 3. Kaggle Competition
 After submitting the prediction to Kaggle, this project work was ranked at 30th.

+# Software and Libraries

+This project uses Python 3 and is finished by the Jupyter Notebooks.
+The following libraries are used in this project:

+* numpy
+* pandas
+* matplotlib
+* seaborn
+* sklearn
+* xgboost
+* lightgbm

 ## How the project is organized

 The file "ArvatoProjectCombined.ipynb" contains 3 steps together: